Júlio Alves: Club career

 Born in Póvoa de Varzim, Alves played youth football with three clubs, finishing his development with Rio Ave FC.
 In the 2010–11 season, he made his senior debut with farm team G.D.
 Ribeirão in the third division.

-In late January 2011, Alves was recalled by his parent club, making his Primeira Liga debut on 6 February by playing the last five minutes – and nearly scoring from a free kick – of a 1–0 away loss against FC Porto, which he had previously represented as a youth.
-He contributed 239 minutes (three starts), as the Vila do Conde team retained their status.
+In late January 2011, Alves was recalled by Rio Ave, making his Primeira Liga debut on 6 February by playing the last five minutes – and nearly scoring from a free kick – of a 1–0 away loss against FC Porto, which he had previously represented as a youth.
+He contributed 239 minutes (three starts), as his side finished eighth out of 16.

 Alves was bought by Spanish club Atlético Madrid in July 2011.
-However, the following month, in the last day of the summer transfer window, he moved teams – and countries – again, joining a host of compatriots at Beşiktaş JK, including manager Carlos Carvalhal.
+However, the following month, in the last day of the summer transfer window, he moved countries again, joining a host of compatriots at Beşiktaş J.K. including manager Carlos Carvalhal.

 On 24 August 2012, Alves signed for Sporting CP B on loan, spending the 2012–13 campaign in the Segunda Liga.
 On 16 April of the following year, his contract was terminated for €200,000.

-Alves then returned to Rio Ave, but a registration error meant that neither he nor Ângelo Meneses could take part in Nuno Espírito Santo's team.
+Alves then went back to Rio Ave, but a registration error meant that neither he nor Ângelo Meneses could take part in Nuno Espírito Santo's team.
 In February 2016, in an interview to site Mais Futebol, he acknowledged that if his career was not better it was mainly due to personal problems and own mistakes.

 Alves returned to football after five years of inactivity, agreeing to a deal at C.D.
 Cerveira of the Portuguese third tier.